sstephenson200/GrowWell/README.md

 To install the application on an Android device, please complete the following steps.

-1. Download the Android Package Kit onto your Android device: https://drive.google.com/file/d/1H3hSdimAGesHEdrbqfFj6Aw3uIdj7ohL/view?usp=sharing.
+1. Download the Android Package Kit onto your Android device: [LINK].
 2. Open <strong>Downloads</strong>.
 3. Tap the Grow Well APK file.
 4. Tap <strong>Install</strong>.